 - Summer Payments for Academic Year Appointments

 Each UW Institution may have staff that are on an academic year contract but required to work during the summer.
 Staff on academic year contracts are compensated for summer session assignments at the rate up to the equivalent 4.5 biweekly pay periods (9 weeks) of the previous academic year’s budgeted biweekly pay rate for a full-time work load of an eight-week summer session.
 All summer payments, whether summer session and/or summer service are counted in the 4.5 biweekly pay period rule.
 Compensation received in a summer period may not in aggregate exceed 4.5 biweekly pay periods (9 weeks) of the previous academic year’s budgeted biweekly pay rate unless explicit exception is granted by the Chancellor or designee, regardless of the sources of funds.
 See SYS 230, Salary & Fringe Benefit Calculations for more information.

-E. Additional Pay Components for FLSA Nonexempt University Staff
+E. Additional Pay Components for FLSA Nonexempt Staff

-There are pay components for which only FLSA nonexempt university staff are eligible.
-These pay components are consistent with the nature of the hourly salary structure of FLSA nonexempt university staff employees.
+There are pay components for which any FLSA nonexempt staff are eligible.
+These pay components are consistent with the nature of the hourly salary structure of FLSA nonexempt employees.